Topics included in this article:

 Mobile App

-5. Select Ethernet for the camera connection type.
+4. Select Ethernet for the camera connection type.

 Web Console

-1. To register a camera from the web console, go to the "Devices" tab and select "Register Cameras."
+1. To register a camera from the web console, navigate to the "Devices" tab, and click "Register Camera."

-If this is the first camera you are registering, you'll need to add a location first, either during this wizard or by selecting the "Locations" tab and choosing "Add Location."
+If this is the first camera you are registering, you'll need to add a location first, either during this wizard or by selecting the Locations tab and choosing "Add Location."

 2. When the registration window populates, the first prompt asks you to enter your mobile number to receive a link to download the mobile app.
-If you would prefer to register via the web console, you can ignore this first step and click "Next" at the bottom right.
+If you would prefer to register via the web console, you can ignore this first step, and click "Next" at the bottom right.

-3. Select the location where these cameras will be registered and click "Next."
+3. Select the location where this camera will be registered, and click "Next."

 5. Select which roles will have access to these devices.
 You can choose between no access, view-only access, or full management permissions.

-6. Select a policy to assign to these cameras and click "Next."
+6. Select a policy to assign to these cameras, and click "Next."
 (If you would prefer to have different policies applied to multiple cameras, leave the policy selection blank.)

 7. The final screen will display the QR Registration Code.
 Show this QR Code to any camera that is powered and connected to the internet, and it will register accordingly.